 Dutch AgriTech startup Future Crops raises new funding led by Tencent for its indoor vertical farm to sustain growing population with high-yield crops

-In 2021, the total world population is estimated to be around 7.88 billion people.
+In 2021, the total world population was estimated to be around 7.88 billion people.
 With billions of people to feed, the demand for food is also rising.
-With millions of people, there are also challenges of land and water to contend with.
+Additionally, there are also challenges of land and water to contend with.
 The world needs to manage the water consumption needed to grow food.
 Additionally, as people become more conscious about eating healthy, more and more people now want to grow their own food in a more sustainable way.

 However, only 28% of Americans say they have easy access to healthy foods.
 Another 11 percent report it’s just too difficult to find healthy foods.
 At the same time, Locally grown food is important to nearly half of consumers, and the pressure on retailers to source more of it shows no signs of slowing.
 It’s for this reason that AgriTech startups are now using new technology like AI and precision agriculture to grow foods using indoor eco-farms.

 Enter Future Crops, an Israeli-Dutch venture that is reshaping agriculture using vertical farm systems to sustain growing populations with high-yield crops.
 The Westland, Netherlands-based Future Crops has established a fully automated indoor vertical farm in Westland, Netherlands, known as the “greenhouse hub” of Europe.